About DHCP and DDNS Services

 About the DHCPv4 Server

 DHCP provides network configuration parameters, such as IP addresses, to DHCP clients.
-The Firepower Threat Defense device can provide a DHCP server to DHCP clients attached to Firepower Threat Defense device interfaces.
+The ASA can provide a DHCP server to DHCP clients attached to ASA interfaces.
 The DHCP server provides network configuration parameters directly to DHCP clients.

 An IPv4 DHCP client uses a broadcast rather than a multicast address to reach the server.
 The DHCP client listens for messages on UDP port 68; the DHCP server listens for messages on UDP port 67.